wvictor14/schelp/README.md

 ## basic example code
 ```

+## development: subset data

+The package will load up library(scibd) which is a private package on
+sonoma’s github containing a small subset \~1% of Smillie2019 gut
+scRNAseq data.

+This data is loaded into `counts` and `metadata` into the environment
+for immediate testing / development.

-## development
+## development: full data

 metadata_cells and counts_lntp10k.rds exists in data/ for development
 testing

+This is the full smillie 2019 data which is

 too large to carry with package

-todo: separate into smaller test data

 ``` r
 counts <- readRDS(here::here('data', 'counts_lntp10k.rds'))